Xadeck/behindthekeyboard/source/_posts/2014-03-22-bash-readline-key-bindings.markdown

 $ rm *.o
 {% endterminal %}

 However, it is potentially risky.
 I once (true story) deleted an entire directory because I typed `rm * bak` with an unfortunate space.
-To avoid running into that again, when a command has risky side effect, I _expand_ the glob using `"\C-x*": glob-expand-word`.
+To avoid running into that again, when a command has risky side effect, I _expand_ the glob using binding `"\C-x*": glob-expand-word`.
 It is also useful if I want to get an expanded glob, but without one file.
 Let's say I want to delete all text files but README.txt.
 I would:

 - type `rm *.txt`
-- hit `C-x*` to expand the whole list of files matching that glob
+- hit **Ctrl+x ** to expand the whole list of files matching that glob
 - move along the command line to remove README.txt
 - hit Enter.